michaeldegori/extra-fullstack-practice/Readme.md

 Setup mongoose in express.
 Go over the lesson of Week 7 Day if you forgot how.
 Verify that you are connected to mongoose, model the book collection.
 Verify that you modelled the book correctly by using the `.find` method and console logging the result somewhere.

 ## Iteration 4 | Second Endpoint GET /books
 Set up an extra endpoint with Express.
 The endpoint should respond with all books in the database.
-Verify that you got it right by using either postman or your router.
+Verify that you got it right by using either postman or your browser.

 ## Iteration 5 | Connect React to your Backend
 Install axios in the client directory and fire up React.
 Remember that you need to have your backend running first.
 Request all the movies by using `axios.get` in the callback of `useEffect`.